 During my junior high school years, my scores in Chinese and Tibetan were slightly better, but my math scores were the worst in the class.

 As graduation approached, I was looking forward to graduating early and starting work so I could get my salary sooner.
 At that time, we had a teacher named Wanma Ben, who called me during lunch and in the evening, urging me to go to school.
 Teacher Wanma Ben encouraged me to continue to high school and worked on my mindset.
-He also told me that after entering high school, I shouldn't be as mischievous as I was now and should study hard.
-After endless persuasion, just to please Teacher Wanma, I went on to continue my studies in high school.
+He also told me that after going to high school, I shouldn't be as mischievous as I was now and should study hard.
+After endless persuasion, just to please Teacher Wanma, I went to high school to continue my studies.

 This teacher is now in the United States, and we still maintain a very good relationship.
 I feel that the reason this teacher has a special affection for me is that he was both my elementary school teacher and my junior high school teacher.